Welcome to Paleoclimate (ESCI 270)

 Lab write-ups 15

-Annette Hilton a Geology major will be the TA for the course.
-Annette will help out in labs as well as give you a hand for logistics (powerpoint etc.) for class presentations.
+Josh Charlton and ESCI major will be the TA for the course.
+Josh will help out in labs as well as give you a hand for logistics (powerpoint etc.) for class presentations.

 The faculty of the College has recently approved a new policy regarding conflicts between extracurricular and academic events.
 The policy reads as follows: “The College of Wooster is an academic institution and its fundamental purpose is to stimulate its students to reach the highest standard of intellectual achievement.
 As an academic institution with this purpose, the College expects students to give the highest priority to their academic responsibilities.
 When conflicts arise between academic commitments and complementary programs (including athletic, cultural, educational, and volunteer activities), students, faculty, staff, and administrators all share the responsibility of minimizing and resolving them.
 As a student you have the responsibility to inform the faculty member of potential conflicts as soon as you are aware of them, and to discuss and work with the faculty member to identify alternative ways to fulfill your academic commitments without sacrificing the academic integrity and rigor of the course.”